 I plan on attending graduate school next year in either experimental condensed matter physics or materials science.

 | Divya Prajapati

-Divya is a second year Molecular, Cell, and Developmental Biology major and Global Health minor.
+Divya is a third year Molecular, Cell, and Developmental Biology major and Global Health minor.
 She has worked in Dr. Luisa Iruela-Arispe’s lab since the spring of her first year and currently studies endothelial barrier function and its relevance to tumor cell extravasation.

 Divya would like to sincerely thank Dr. Luisa Iruela-Arispe, her postdoctoral fellow mentor Dr. Georg Hilfenhaus, and the members of the Arispe Lab for their mentorship, support, and kindness.
 She would also like to thank the UCLA Undergraduate Research Center for encouraging undergraduate research.

 Kendal Reeder is a fourth-year student majoring in Psychobiology with a specialization in Computing.
 Since September 2016, Kendal has served as a research assistant in the Child FIRST Laboratory under the supervision of Dr. Bruce Chorpita.
 The Child FIRST Lab aims to improve child mental health services by exploring innovative treatment designs, clinical decision-making processes, and mental health system structures.